 - 1. Increasing the range of observations, including temporally and spatially well-resolved temperature and salinity, and better data and understanding of deep-water oxygen concentrations. - 2.
-Addressing model limitations in simulating salinity, shelf edge processes and riverine inputs, intermittent coastal stratification, and the role of stratification in controlling vertical mixing. - Continuing research into emerging issues, including the role of rainfall in stratification, climate-driven changes in rainfall and wind patterns, and the impacts of large-scale deployment of offshore wind turbines in seasonally stratifying shelf seas.
+Model developments are now beginning to address the physics of the shelf edge and other small-scale processes.
+There remain modelling challenges in simulating salinity, riverine inputs, intermittent coastal stratification, and the role of stratification in controlling vertical mixing. - 3.
+Continuing research into emerging issues, including the role of rainfall in stratification, climate-driven changes in rainfall and wind patterns, marine heatwaves, and the impacts of large-scale deployment of offshore wind turbines in seasonally stratifying shelf seas.